Solfrid Raknes

 Read about user involvement in developing the game here

-The gaming app is developed by Raknes in partnership with Gyldendal (publishing), Attensi (gaming technology), Multiaid Programs and the Syrian American Medical Association in Lebanon.
-The project is part of NORADs Vision 2030, funded by Innovation Norway.
+Raknes developed the game in app in partnership with Gyldendal (publishing), Attensi (gaming technology), Multiaid Programs, and the Syrian American Medical Association in Lebanon.
+The project is part of NORAD´s Vision 2030, funded by Innovation Norway.
+Find the concept note here.

 References

-Al-Khayat AM (2021): Digitalized Psychosocial Support in Education.
-Exploring the impact of the Happy Helping Hand app for displaced Syrian adolescents in Lebanon.
+Al-Khayat AM (2021)*: Impact of the Happy Helping Hand app for displaced Syrian adolescents.
 Master’s thesis in International Education and Development Faculty of Education and International Studies Oslo Metropolitan University.

 Raknes S (2020)*.
 The Happy Helping Hand used by Syrian displaced adolescents in Lebanon: a Pilot Study of Feasibility, Usefulness and Impact.
 White paper.